A Quiet Life of Desperation

 Adults usually meet life’s demands.
 We’re survivors.
 I’ve worked in a large city for nearly two decades.
 I’ve become familiar with many of the faces and stories wandering, sleeping and living within the small confines of the City Park and giant buildings.
 Survivors.
 Many have lived on the streets for decades.
 They survive.
 They find food and shelter to survive.
 The stresses stretch their mental resources, borrowing energy for growth to focus on mere survival.

 Many of these survivors suffered childhoods parched from neglect.
 Instead of healthy habits, they found debilitating addictions to sooth the pain, creating a puzzle nearly impossible to solve.
 So instead of try, we comfortably fail, stuck in our life of desperation.
+Life is uncertain.
+We can give it our all and still fail.
+However, effort does correlate with success.
+Usually failure is temporary, and the act of trying promotes growth and invites resilience to life hardships.

 Preparation for Unseen Future Threats